 Hi, I'm Rick Steves.
-For twenty summers I've traveled Europe with my travel writing and teaching in mind.
-Making lots of mistakes and taking careful notes, In the hopes you learn from my mistakes rather than your own.
+For 20 summers I've been exploring Europe with my travel writing and teaching in mind — making lots of mistakes and taking careful notes in the hopes you learn from my mistakes rather than your own.
 In this series we're exploring the best of Europe.

-This time we're in Greece, we'll tour popular Santorini – an island on the lip of a still active volcano.
-We'll enjoy being a tourist in its quintessential white-washing villages, visit an archaeological dig on one of its ancient cities, and swim on its black sand beach.
-Then we'll cruise the Aegean to the island of Samos, where we'll tour its sights by moped and ponder the ruins of an ancient temple before resting in a quiet fishing village.
+This time we're in Greece.
+We'll tour popular Santorini — an island on the lip of a still-active volcano.
+We'll enjoy its romantic whitewashed villages, visit an archaeological dig on one of its ancient cities, and swim on its black-sand beach.
+Then we'll cruise the Aegean to the island of Samos, where we'll tour its sights by moped, ponder the ruins of an ancient temple, and rest in a quiet fishing village.
 And finally we'll feast and frolic far from the crowds on tiny Lipsi.

 Along with soft chairs and tables, you can be assured of some sleep in a stateroom.
 Our cabin has a window and a private shower.
 Cheaper cabins offer a shower down the hall.
 By the way, even passengers without a stateroom can go down to the cheap cabin deck and grab a free hot shower.

-Sunrise and our Greek island dream come true — Santorini.
-Thousands of years ago this was one island, a volcano named Thyra.
-1500 years before Christ a huge eruption blew away most of the island, leaving a flooded crater surrounded by five small islands.
+Sunrise and our Greek-island dream come true — Santorini.
+Thousands of years ago this was one island, a volcano named Thira.
+Fifteen hundred years before Christ a huge eruption blew away most of the island, leaving a flooded crater surrounded by five small islands.

 Luckily, we're arriving here in mid-September, just after the peak summer months.
 Although this looks pretty busy, most of the students have gone home.